-First and foremost, when making the arrangements for ato be on location at the LVCC. this alone posed problems that although we’ve solved for before didn’t seem to be the answer this time around.
+First and foremost, when making the arrangements for a Satellite Truck to be on location at the LVCC. this alone posed problems that although we’ve solved for before didn’t seem to be the answer this time around.

 The cellular bonded systems we have discovered as best solutions and lately we have had a lesser need to incur the expense of an on-site Satellite Truck.
 Most news outlets have the capability to receive signals from a mobile broadcast system.
 We have used solution after solution and both the TVU and LiveU have been practically flawless in their ability to live stream when there is no internet on site and our seasoned technicians operate this technology for best client satisfaction and as a result trust ALP for their broadcasts and live feed shows when it matters the most.

-Q: What is the role on a Satellite Media Tour?
+Q: What is the TD role on a Satellite Media Tour?

 Gabriel: I was in charge of the technical and communicative aspects of the project.
 The first part involved gathering all the pieces of technology needed from our in-house selection of gear then setting it up on-site with our crew and taking it all to the test.
 The other aspect of this job was communicating with the multiple stations directly to verify the video signal was being received.
 To ensure success this meant working with the engineering departments of each news outlet one on one and not leaving anything to chance.
 Combining both my live streaming expertise with Absolute along with my 10 years of broadcast news station experience s in the United States it feels good to know that our client’s are in not only good but great hands.
 We share the newscast engineer and newscast director position and we have a thorough understanding of what the stations need and what they are expecting from a live feed.
 We understand their language and we can speak directly to what each station needs to do to receive our signal because we have experiential knowledge and know what they are looking to achieve.
 It is this shared experience and knowing the end result that makes us succeed together with our clients and the payoff is big for both sides.